stolostron/search-indexer/pkg/mq/README.md

 # Deploy Kafka

-Use the following make targets to deploy Kafka on an OpenShift cluster.
+Use the following make target to deploy Kafka on an OpenShift cluster.
 ```
 make setup-deploy-kafka
 ```

-Configure the brokerList
+## Configure Kafka brokers

+To configure the Kafka brokers, run the following make target and paste the generated command.
 ```
 make setup-kafka-brokers
 ```

 ## Questions

 1. Topics - Is using 1 topic per cluster scalable?
 2. Message size - Is sending a message per resource scalable?
 3. Initial or full state - How often should collector send the full state.
 Should collectors read the existing state from kafka when initializing?

 ## Kafka Events: